martindsouza/talkapex/source/_posts/2009-07-21-how-to-resolve-null-issue-in-apex-lovs.md

 ---
 title: How to resolve %null% issue in APEX LOVs
 tags:
-  - APEX
+  - apex
 date: 2009-07-21 09:00:00
 alias:
 ---

 [Patrick Wolf](http://www.inside-oracle-apex.com) mentioned this at [ODTUG Kaleidoscope](http://www.odtugkaleidoscope.com) this year.

 After you implement your first LOV in an APEX application you'll quickly learn about the %null% problem.
 APEX substitutes an empty string for <span style="font-style:italic;">Null return value</span> as %null%.

 They're several workarounds, like using "<span style="font-weight:bold;">-1</span>" as the NULL value.
 Or modifying your query using "<span style="font-weight:bold;">'%' || 'null%'</span>".
 For example: